-Canio Costanzo is the founder of WNCSN.
+Canio Costanzo is the main play-by-play announcer for WNCSN.
 Born and raised in Northeastern Pennsylvania, he knew at an early age he wanted to be involved in sports broadcasting.

 After graduating from Ashland (OH) University in Ohio, he became a sports reporter for WYLN-TV in Hazleton PA.
 Eighteen months later, he became the Sports Director for that station.
 During his time at WYLN-TV, he was the play-by-play announcer for local high school football, basketball, baseball, soccer and volleyball as well as local college games.
 Following a stint as a General Assignment Reporter for Blue Ridge Cable TV-13, he moved to North Carolina to take a position with the Hickory Crawdads baseball team.

 As the Director of Broadcasting and Media Relations for the Crawdads, Canio was named the SAL Media Director of the Year in 2001.
 He is the only Crawdads announcer to ever win this award.

 He moved back to Pennsylvania in 2004 and created the Dunmore Bucks Radio Network- a live audio streaming website that broadcast his alma maters football and basketball games.
 During his time there, he announced games involving Washington Redskins Wide Receiver Terrelle Pryor and Philadelphia Eagles Quarterback Matt McGloin.

 After relocating to Asheville, he started the Rockets Sports Network-- live audio streaming AC Reynolds football, basketball, baseball and softball games.
 He has worked as a freelance PBP announcer for ESPN3 and UNC Asheville.

 Canio resides in Asheville with his wife Shawn and his two children, Emily and Abby and their dogs Lola and Carson.